 Awards and Poll

-GlobalCapital announced the winners of its Sustainable and Responsible Capital Markets Awards 2018 at our Forum in Amsterdam on Tuesday evening.
+GlobalCapital announced the winners of its Sustainable and Responsible Capital Markets Awards 2018 at our Forum in Amsterdam on the evening of 4 September.

 This year’s two sovereign debut green finance issues, from Indonesia and Belgium, won Deals of the Year in their regions, and there were double laurels for Danone, in both the bond and loan markets.